JPLee01/pandas-project/README.md

 Fifty samples of each species were collected and analysed.
-(It should be noted that the data for the Setosa and Versicolor were already available from a previous study by Fishers colleague Botanist Edgar Anderson).
-Within each species Fisher studied four distinct
+(It should be noted that the data for the Setosa and Versicolor were already available from a previous study by Fisher's colleague Botanist Edgar Anderson).
+Within each species, Fisher studied four distinct
 characteristics:

 1. Sepal Length (Cm)